 - Solution: describe the process you followed to solve it.

 - Success: talk about how successful you have been.

 Brand stories that embody these qualities are more trustworthy.
 The wildly popular Beats by Dre is a good example.
 The brand tells a story of how its product transmits the feeling of being in the studio which was rare at the time.

 Your story should shape your existence

 A compelling brand story should describe the whole reason for the existence of your company.
 Explaining why your brand exists builds trust and answers the question of why people should buy from you.
 Just like the way the TOMS shoe company shows that for every pair of shoes purchased, they donate a pair to someone in need.
 This explains the reason why they exist, to improve the lives of those in need.
 It also helps to elicit empathy and altruism in whoever reads their brand story, which is a very powerful motivator within humans.

 Remember this iconic television commercial from Chanel No. 5?
 It employs classic storytelling techniques and has a clearly identifiable brand story that provides the foundation for their infamous product.

 Remember, by answering the question of why your brand exists with a story, you can build the trust of your customers.
 It’s also worth refining the tone of voice and getting the structure super clear and readable.
 Don’t just ramble on with whimsical overwritten blurbs just because they sound fun.
-It might pay to revisit the five building block questions of writing.

 Overall, a terrific brand story is a powerful way of building a foundation of trust and establishing a business that people want to align themselves to and which breeds loyalty.